 A leave of absence, from the College, may be granted for several reasons.

-Examples:
+Examples may include:

-- · Medical emergency or illness
+- Medical emergency or illness

 - Personal emergency

-- · Military service
+- Military service

 - Maternity/ Paternity leave

-The Associate Dean for Student Affairs may grant a leave of absence for a designated period of time with or without conditions.
+The Associate Dean for Student Affairs considers recommendations for a leave of absence for a designated period of time with or without conditions.
 Conditions are commonly prescribed in cases of academic deficiency or medical related issues.

-Students granted a medical leave of absence must have a licensed physician, approved by the Associate Dean for Student Affairs, certify in writing that their physical and/or mental health is sufficient to continue in a rigorous educational program before they may return to the College.
+Students granted a medical leave of absence must have a licensed physician, approved by the Associate Dean for Student Affairs, certify in writing that their physical and/or mental health is sufficient to continue in a rigorous educational program beforethey may return to the College.